dansmyers/ProgrammingAndSoftwareDevelopment/3-Mindstorms/README.md

 <br/>

 **Logo** was an old educational programming language that used simple commands to control a drawing turtle.
-For example, a Logo program might look like the following:
+For example, a Logo-like program could look like the following:

 ```
 ; Move without drawing